About Us

 I am here to meet and support you exactly where you are on your breastfeeding/chestfeeding journey.
 Together we will explore your infant feeding goals and develop a plan that feels enjoyable and nurturing for you and your baby.

-Dr Noble is available for breastfeeding medicine consultations at The Midwives Collective by provider or self-referral.
+Dr Noble is available for breast/chestfeeding medicine consultations at The Midwives Collective by provider or self-referral here.

 Frances Millerd